 Explore the city from the customs port

-The Iron Tower near the banks of the Rhine is one of the three remaining medieval city towers, along with the Wood Tower and the Alexander Tower.
-Built in the early 13th century and expanded in the 15th century, it took its name from the nearby iron market, which lasted until the 19th century.
+The Iron Tower near the banks of the Rhine is one of the three remaining medieval city towers, along with the wooden tower and the Alexander Tower.
+Built in the early 13th century and expanded in the 15th century, it got its name from the iron market held nearby until the 19th century.
 As part of the city wall, the tower served as a watchtower and city gate.
 In later times it was used as a prison.

-As a sign of Judeo-Christian solidarity, the artist designed the windows in 1978 and carried out the black stain painting himself until his death in 1985.
+As a sign of the Jewish-Christian bond, the artist designed the windows in 1978 and executed the black-lot paintings himself until his death in 1985.
 One of the most famous biblical scenes depicted here is the temptation of Adam and Eve.
-A good half an hour on foot or a quarter of an hour by car is all you need to get here from the H2 Hotel Mainz.
+It takes a good half hour on foot or fifteen minutes by car to get here from the H2 Hotel Mainz.